 - Environmental insurance coverage: If you haul something that could be a possible pollutant, this coverage will cover losses, restoration, and clean-up.

 - Physical damage insurance: If you’re leasing your vehicle this coverage is often required to cover any damage incurred to the truck.

 Two insurance options drivers often overlook when choosing or renewing their policies are rental reimbursement and downtime coverages.

 These options prove invaluable when your dump truck is inoperable due to an accident or covered loss.
-One or both can be added as endorsements to your dump truck physical damage insurance (PD), which is required for their addition.
+One or both can be added as endorsements to your dump truck physical damage insurance (PD).
 Some insurance companies include them within the PD policy or offer them individually for an additional cost.

 A rental reimbursement endorsement does as its name implies.
 It covers the cost of a rental truck up to the dollar limit you have selected, and for a selected number of days while your truck is being repaired.
 Available coverage and time limits vary between companies.